AlanPeng0897/AlignMI/README.md

 </p>

 Hi, this is the code for our NeurIPS 2025 paper: *[Generative Model Inversion Through the Lens of the Manifold Hypothesis](https://arxiv.org/pdf/2509.20177)*.
-This repository provides tools to empirically validate gradient–manifold alignment hypotheses and train alignment-aware models for improved model inversion.

 ---